-There is one extremely common threat to our security that nearly everyone has witnessed but hardly anyone talks about – bad bots.
+There is one extremely common threat to our security.
+Nearly everyone has witnessed it, but hardly anyone talks about it – bad bots.
 These silent attackers are often thought of as annoying spam accounts posting computer-generated comments online.
-They are so common that most of us tend to scroll by them without noticing, but in reality, bad bots are much more dangerous, particularly for business owners.
+They are so common that most of us tend to scroll by them without noticing.
+In reality, bad bots are much more dangerous.
+This is especially true for business owners.

-Bad bots are software applications that are programmed to run automated tasks with malicious intent, such as brute force attacks, data mining, ad fraud and more.
+Bad bots are software applications.
+They are programmed to run automated tasks with malicious intent.
+Examples include brute force attacks, data mining, and ad fraud.
 These stealthy assailants are the tireless, automated “employees” of cybercriminals that help them wreak havoc at scale.
 And they are everywhere.
 A study by Imperva revealed that of all Internet traffic in 2022, 47.4% was made up of these automated bots.

-Reputation Attacks: Bots can be configured to leave comments on your social media or website with malicious codes and links, post provocative or spammy comments, leave scathing reviews and so on, all of which affect consumer trust.
+Reputation Attacks: Bots can leave comments on your social media or website with malicious codes and links.
+They can post provocative or spammy comments and leave scathing reviews.
+These actions affect consumer trust.

-Web Scraping: Bad bots can scrape your website for valuable data, such as pricing information or customer reviews, which they might use for various purposes, including undercutting your prices or selling your data to competitors.
+Web Scraping: Bad bots can scrape your website for valuable data.
+This data includes pricing information or customer reviews.
+They might use it for various purposes.
+These purposes include undercutting your prices or selling your data to competitors.
 They could also use it to duplicate your website and set up phishing scams to trick visitors.

 This can be particularly dangerous for industries with sensitive data, like health care.
-Bots can scrape sensitive health information, such as patient records, medical history and insurance information, which is often later sold on the dark web for profit.
+Bots can scrape sensitive health information.
+This includes patient records, medical history, and insurance information.
+These details are often sold on the dark web for profit.

-Brute Force Attacks: These bots attempt to gain unauthorized access to your systems by repeatedly guessing passwords, making your accounts vulnerable to breaches.
+Brute Force Attacks: These bots try to gain unauthorized access to your systems.
+They do this by repeatedly guessing passwords.
+This tactic makes your accounts vulnerable to breaches.
 This is a popular tactic against financial services companies.
 If cybercriminals get access to accounts that contain sensitive financial information, they can open up new credit card accounts.

-Distributed Denial of Service (DDoS) Attacks: Bad bots can be used to launch DDoS attacks, overwhelming your website or online services with traffic and causing downtime.
+Distributed Denial of Service (DDoS) Attacks: Bad bots can launch DDoS attacks.
+They overwhelm your website or online services with traffic.
+This causes downtime.

-Ad Fraud: Some bots engage in click fraud, repeatedly clicking on online ads to deplete your advertising budget without delivering real human engagement.
+Ad Fraud: Some bots engage in click fraud.
+They repeatedly click on online ads to deplete your advertising budget.
+This does not deliver real human engagement.
 This will skew analytics and often lead to poor decision-making for the marketing department.

 Detecting bad bots can be challenging since they often mimic human behavior.
-The hardest ones to identify are evasive bots, which get their name from their ability to sidestep security by cycling through random IPs, rapidly changing their identities, mimicking human behavior and defeating CAPTCHA challenges.
+The hardest ones to identify are evasive bots.
+They get their name from their ability to sidestep security by cycling through random IPs and rapidly changing their identities.
+Evasive bots mimic human behavior and defeat CAPTCHA challenges.
 However, there are a few methods to help you identify bad bot attacks:

-Watch Traffic Patterns: Monitor website traffic patterns for irregularities, such as high traffic from a single IP address or a single region.
+Watch Traffic Patterns: Monitor website traffic patterns for irregularities.
+Look for high traffic from a single IP address.
+Another indicator is a spike from a single region.

-Monitor All Comments Sections: Check in regularly on social media sites for spam comments or fake bad reviews and delete them.
+Monitor All Comments Sections: Regularly check social media sites for spam comments.
+Identify any fake bad reviews and delete them.

 Use CAPTCHA Challenges: Implement CAPTCHA challenges or bot detection tools to filter out automated traffic automatically.